Theta-Limited/OpenAthena-Legacy-Python/README.md

 The program `getTarget.py` will then exit

-# Military Uses
-Especially when employed with precision smart munitions (e.g. [artillery](https://asc.army.mil/web/portfolio-item/ammo-excalibur-xm982-m982-and-m982a1-precision-guided-extended-range-projectile/), aerial, etc.) this project will greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) while reducing collateral damage.
-This technique attempts to minimize the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire and loss of civilian life.

-In addition: a passive optical-based approach to target identification does not emit any signature which may forewarn a target or a group of targets (including armored vehicles).
-This may be highly beneficial depending on the usage environment.

 # Civilian Uses

 This technology can be used for search and rescue operations, wildfire detection and management, measuring and surveying for civic engineering, and many other commercial purposes.

 # US Arms export control notice
 This software falls under the [Dual Use Technology](https://en.wikipedia.org/wiki/Dual-use_technology#United_States) category under applicable U.S. arms export control laws.
 If you are using this software in a country that is under restriction from the United States under the Arms Export Control Act, you may only use this for civilian purposes and may not use this software in conflict.
 This author is not responsible for unauthorized usage of this open source project